SecretestSquirrel/BTCPyment/README.md

 ```
 ##### Force rebuilding of Dojo Docker Containers.
 ```
-cd ~/dojo/samourai-dojo-v1.9/docker/my-dojo
+cd ~/dojo/samourai-dojo-vX.X/docker/my-dojo
 ./dojo.sh stop
 ./dojo.sh upgrade --nocache
 ```
 This will not actually upgrade your Dojo, as you should see a message asking if you are sure you want to upgrade to Dojo v1.9, which is already the current version.
 Choose `y` there and wait for the upgrade script to run its course and rebuild Docker containers with the new variables enacted.
-Once you see logs for Docker Containers like Tor, Nodejs, and Bitcoind begin appearing in your terminal window, you can `ctrl+c` to exit the process.
+Once you see logs for Docker Containers like Tor, Nodejs, and Bitcoind begin appearing in your terminal window, you can `CTRL+C` to exit the process.
 Dojo will continue running.

 ##### Next create and load a wallet.
 ```